School Food Directly Affects Health and Learning

 Your voice and your actions matter in the movement to make schools healthier places for all children to learn and grow.

-- If you are a CPS teacher or principal, you can get involved in our Fit to Learn program.
+- If you are a CPS teacher or principal, you can get access resources from our Fit to Learn program.

 Join or Create a Wellness Team